 Asia has at least ten ancestral lineages: Study

-There are at least 10 different ancestral groups or lineages in Asia, according to the "first comprehensive" genetic map of the continent that included 598 genomes from India.
+Asia has at least 10 different ancestral groups whereas northern Europe has only one lineage, according to a global genetic comparison that included 598 genomes from India.
 The study analysed the genomes of 1,739 people, and represents the widest coverage of genetic diversity in Asia to date, the researchers said.

 Covering 64 different countries, the study, published in the journal Nature, will guide scientists in studying diseases unique to Asians, they said.
 It will improve precision medicine and identify drugs that may carry higher risk of adverse reactions for certain ethnic groups, according to the researchers from GenomeAsia 100K consortium hosted by Nanyang Technological University (NTU) in Singapore.